Do you have a tight slipcover budget and need a low-cost fabric?

 That’s it for this week!
 I hope this post inspires a fabulous canvas slipcover with super savings.

-If you still think a drop cloth is the best way to go check out these popular brands who make an 8 oz. weight in a variety of sizes.
+If you still think a drop cloth is the best way to go check out these popular brands who offer an 8 oz. weight in a variety of sizes.